OctopusDeploy/blog/blog/2020-09/java-ci-cd-co/from-cd-to-co/index.md

 Fundamentally, runbooks treat the scripts and workflows that keep deployments running as a valuable product in their own right.
 Taking the [best practices from Continuous Delivery](https://octopus.com/devops/continuous-delivery/) and extending them to operations tasks ensures that the entire application lifecycle is managed in a cohesive way by your DevOps teams.

 With this blog post, we end our journey from a locally-built legacy Java application to a complete deployment pipeline integrating Jenkins, Octopus, Docker, and AWS EKS.
-I hope the example pipeline provides a foundation for implementing CI, release management, and operations in your organization.
+I hope the example pipeline provides a foundation for implementing Continuous Integration (CI), release management, and operations in your organization.

 Happy deployments!